AddictedCS/soundfingerprinting/README.md

 Please fingerprinting configuration counterpart during query (i.e. `HighPrecisionFingerprintConfiguration` with `HighPrecisionQueryConfiguration`).
 Different configuration analyze different spectrum ranges, thus they have to be used in pair.

 ### Substituting audio or model services
-Most important parts of the `SoundFingerprinting` framework are interchangeable with extensions.
-If you want to use NAudio as the underlying audio processing library just install `SoundFingerprinting.Audio.NAudio` package and substitute `IAudioService` with `NAudioService`.
-Same holds for model services.
-Install the extensions which you want to use (i.e. `SoundFingerprinting.Solr`) and provide `SolrModelService` where needed.
+Most critical parts of the _soundfingerprinting_ framework are interchangeable with extensions.
+If you want to use `NAudio` as the underlying audio processing library just install `SoundFingerprinting.Audio.NAudio` package and substitute `IAudioService` with `NAudioService`.
+Same holds for database storages.
+Install the extensions which you want to use (i.e. `SoundFingerprinting.Solr`) and provide new `ModelService` where needed.

 ### Third party dependencies
 Links to the third party libraries used by _soundfingerprinting_ project.